oyvholm/utils/README.md

 repository, wait until it's been cleaned up.
 Useful in scripts where the following commands need a clean repository.
 Can also ignore unknown files or check for the existence of ignored files.

-#### git-wip

-Useful for working with topic branches.
-Create subbranches separated with a full stop in the branch name.
-It can create new subbranches, merge to parent branches or `master` with or without fast-forward and squash the whole branch to the parent branch or `master`.

 ### Various